Published: Tuesday 20 May 2014

 In Spring 2014, the Stroke Association launched our 'Not just a funny turn' campaign, which reported the key messages from our survey of 670 people who had experienced a transient ischaemic attack or TIA (also known as a mini-stroke).

 A TIA is the same as a stroke, except that the symptoms last for a short amount of time.
 Although the symptoms may not last long, a TIA is still very serious.
-More than one in 12 people will have a stroke within a week of having a TIA, hence a TIA is also sometimes called a warning stroke.
+More than one in 12 people will have a stroke within a week of having a TIA, which is why a TIA is also sometimes called a warning stroke.

-Our round-table meetings aim to share knowledge arising from our funded research and create debate about the implications for health and social care policy and practice.
-They bring together researchers with stroke survivors, commissioners, clinicians, policy makers and other funders.
+Our round-table meetings aim to share knowledge arising from our funded research and create a debate about the implications for health and social care policy and practice.
+They bring together researchers with stroke survivors, commissioners, clinicians, policymakers and other funders.
 The purpose of our TIA round-table was to discuss both the research we fund and the questions posed by our TIA survey.

-Find out what happened and what we decided at the round-table by reading the full report here.
+Find out what happened and what we decided at the round-table by reading the full report.